-Before compiling and assembling submission dossier, applicants should review the structure and format of dossier accepted by the national regulatory authorities, e.g. ICH-CTD.
-Collection and review of each component document should be performed in reference to defined table of contents.
-A checklist will help applicants to manage the collection process efficiently.
+Before compiling and assembling submission dossier, applicants need to confirm the structure and format of dossier accepted by the national regulatory authorities, e.g. ICH-CTD.
+Collection and confirmation of each component document should be performed in reference to defined table of contents.
+A check-list will help applicants to manage the collection process efficiently.
 In compiling and assembling of submission dossier, applicants need to ensure that every document has been prepared consistently and placed in the correct location of the dossier.

 Some regulatory authorities have been accepting application submission with electronic dossier.
-Applicants should review the local regulatory requirements and follow the relevant instructions when intending to submit their application electronically.
+Applicants need to confirm the local regulatory requirements and follow the relevant instructions when intending to submit their application electronically.